-Second, the inconspicuous nature of many relationships hampered and slowed down the discovery of several plant-weevil BSPM relationships.
-For example, in the case of the Annonaceae – Endaeus mutualisms, the flowers are isolated and therefore the relationships are thus far less conspicuous.
+Second, the inconspicuous nature of many interactions hampered and slowed down the discovery of several plant-weevil BSPM interactions.
+For example, in the case of the Annonaceae – Endaeus mutualisms, the flowers are isolated and therefore the interactions are thus far less conspicuous.
 In these systems, weevils typically reach flowers in very low numbers, sometimes at a very specific time of the circadian flowering cycle (early in the morning or late in the evening), and may be hidden or “enclosed” in floral chambers during most of the day (Ratnayake et al. 2006; Lau et al. 2017; Saunders 2020) or present on the flower only at night and notably absent during the day (Ratnayake et al. 2006).
 When not enclosed in flowers, Endaeus weevils and related weevil genera are usually collected while flying over the canopy (Kojima & Morimoto 1995; Sprick and Florent 2018), using light traps (Kojima & Morimoto 1995; Haran et al. 2022a) or by beating plants only used as shelters, generally in low numbers (Kojima & Morimoto 1995).
-Therefore, unraveling BSPM relationships between weevils and their host plants is usually a difficult task.
-To illustrate this point, a striking example of inconspicuous relationships is found in the Anthurium (Araceae) / Derelomini mutualism.
+Therefore, unraveling BSPM interactions between weevils and their host plants is usually a difficult task.
+To illustrate this point, a striking example of inconspicuous interactions is found in the Anthurium (Araceae) / Derelomini mutualism.
 In this system, only a few individuals of the derelomine Cyclanthura carinata reach Anthurium inflorescences at night during the 1-2 weeks of anthesis, and further remain hidden in areas protected by the spathe, leaving the inflorescences apparently empty.
 This inconspicuousness probably explains why this obligate pollination mutualistic system has been overlooked for decades (Franz and Valente 2005; Franz 2007b).

 4.2 An underestimated diversity of species and interactions